chadkluck/serverless-video-converter/README.md

 aws s3 cp large-video-file.mp4 s3://VIDEO_SOURCE_BUCKET/uploads/ --tagging "VideoOutputBucket=bucketname"
 ```

 > Note: Before the Lambda function will recognize a `VideoOutputBucket` in a tag, it MUST be passed as a value to the `VideoOutputBucket` parameter when the application is deployed.
+Also, the _OUTPUT BUCKET_ MUST have the tag key `AllowElementalMediaConvertOutput` with value `true`

-For this to work, when creating the pipeline, do not set the `S3HostBucket` parameter.
+For this to work, when creating the pipeline, do not set the `S3StaticHostBucket` parameter.
 Instead, set the `VideoOutputBucket` parameter directly in the `application-infrastructure/template-configuration.json` to a comma separated value listing each of the bucket names.

 ```yaml
 {